Perrysburg Municipal Court

 Do I have to appear in court?

-If the court appearance box is checked on your ticket indicating a non-waiverable offense or if this is your third moving violation in the past twelve (12) months, then you must appear in court.
+If the court appearance box is checked on your ticket indicating a non-waiverable offense or if this is your third moving violation in the past twelve (12) months (must have a previous speed or Assured Clear Distance in violation of 4511.21), then you must appear in court.
 If you have a waiverable offense, you can admit guilt and pay fines and court costs by mail or in person without having to appear before the judge.

 Do I need an attorney?